lucian-ilie/DELPHI/README.md

 Src directory contains source files for training and predicting.
 All program options can be seen by typing
 ```
 python train.py
-python predic.py
+python predict.py
 ```
 Two scripts `run_training.sh` and `run_predicting.sh` are included as an example of how to run the programs.

 2. `Saved_Model`
-Saved_model dir contains the keras model of the final ensemble model.
+Saved_model dir contains the keras model of the CNN, RNN, and the final ensemble model.

 3. `Feature_Computation`
 Feature_Computation contains programs and script piplines for computing each script.